amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm close to solving the Time Conversion on HackerRank.
 Missing the first 0...hmm

+### Day 39: September 30, 2020

+**Today's Progress**: I'm still having trouble with the HackerRank Time Conversion problem and Exercism Gigasecond problem.
+But, CoderGirl provided a bit of a break from math and covered one of my favorite things: HTML!

+**Thoughts**: I made fun changes to People.com's website during studio time tonight.
+Anything with a Corgi brightens my day!

 ## Saved Example

 ### Day 1: June 27, Monday